 The cost depends on the number of persons.
 Please write to firstname.lastname@example.org for details.

-Transfers from/to hotel, interactive session on Warli painting, all art materials required for the session, bottled water, all taxes.
+Transfers from/to hotel, interactive session on Warli painting, all art materials required for the session, bottled water and all taxes.

 High quality paintings by the artist will be available for purchase in case you would like to own an authentic piece of indigenous art.
 There is also a women’s self-help organisation at the session venue which sells their crafts and textiles.
 If you would like to buy sarees, fabrics and crafts from an ethical source, this is a good option.